cogrodny/hello-java-maven/README.md

 # System requirements

-* Java 8 SDK or later
+* Java 11 SDK or later (Java 17 LTS release recommended)
 * [SBT](https://www.scala-sbt.org/1.x/docs/Setup.html)

-# Running the Application
+# Running the application

-On Linux or Mac OS X:
+Without command-line arguments:

     $ sbt run

-or

-    $ sbt 'run arg1 arg2 arg3'

-On Windows:

-    > sbt run

-or
+With specific command-line arguments:

-    > sbt "run arg1 arg2 arg3"
+    $ sbt "run arg1 arg2 arg3"

-# Running the Tests
+# Running the tests

-On Linux or Mac OS X:

     $ sbt test

-On Windows:
+# Generating the test coverage reports

-    > sbt test
+    $ sbt jacocoReport

+You can then view the report in a web browser.

+On macOS:

+    $ open target/scala-2.12/jacoco/report/html/index.html

+On Linux:

+    $ xdg-open target/scala-2.12/jacoco/report/html/index.html

+On Windows: please let me know if you know how to do this from the WSL command line.
+Otherwise you can open the index file in your web browser.

-# Running the Application Outside SBT
+# Running the application outside SBT

 This allows passing command-line arguments directly:

-On Linux or Mac OS X:
+On Linux or macOS:

     $ sbt stage
     $ ./target/universal/stage/bin/hello-java arg1 arg2 arg3